revaturelabs/interviewquestions/Java/Java Basics/Java Setup.md

 - We need tools like javac, java, etc., which are located in the JDK/bin directory to compile and run Java programs.
 - Before compiling and running a Java program, we need to set the path.
 This informs where JDK packages are installed.
-- **Note:** We don't need to set the path if we save the Java source file inside the JDK\bin directory
+- **Note:** We don't need to set the path if we save the Java source file inside the JDK\bin directory.
 </blockquote>
  </details>